yylmax/PMMC/README.md

 Frontend: All files in foodapp folder.
 Reactjs.

-# To run this project, be in the PMPC folder and use command "cd foodapp && npm run build && cd .. && python3 app.py", then click the output url.
+# To run this project, be in the PMMC folder and use command "cd frontend && npm run build && cd .. && python3 app.py", then click the output url.

 Requirements
 Functional Requirements: